seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 description: learning OpenGL
 ---

-_I really wanted to write about things I learned with OpenGL that I found difficult to research but realised that my first stumbling block was figuring out the versions, so this article is a list of all the stuff I knew when I started out.
-What a daunting task!_

-## OpenGL is a crufty and confusing mess - things you should know
+_This article is a culmination of all the little notes I took while learning OpenGL over the last several months.
+It's mostly stuff that I found difficult to research plus a little summary of the differences between OpenGL versions._

+_What a daunting task!_

+_If you have any recommendations on how this could be more beginner-friendly please tell me._

+## Things I wish I knew when learning OpenGL
 The most important thing a programmer should know before deciding whether to learn OpenGL is that OpenGL is very low level, poorly documented and extremely crufty.

-The next thing to know about modern OpenGL is that there is very little about it that is inherently 3D.
-Most functions and implicit state use primitives that are capable of describing 3D positions, directions and transformations, but you as a programmer will be responsible for transforming your own application data into screen-space coordinates, and of calculating the exact colour of every pixel on the screen incorporating lighting and shading algorithms that you implement yourself.
-Fortunately linear algebra makes this stuff a lot simpler than it sounds!

 {% pullquote right %}
 In its various incarnations OpenGL spans almost 20 years and at least 7 major revisions, including the embedded versions. {"Anyone looking to learn to use OpenGL will face a constant battle with finding relevant documentation and samples for their chosen version on their chosen platform with their chosen extensions."}
 {% endpullquote %}

+The next thing to know about modern OpenGL is that these days it does very little legwork for you other than allowing you to run a program on the GPU.
+You will have to write the GPU shader programs that do everything from transforming your own application data into screen-space coordinates, to calculating the exact colour of every pixel on the screen incorporating lighting and shading algorithms that you implement yourself (fortunately linear algebra makes this stuff a lot simpler than it sounds!)
+So OpenGL will not do any inherently 3D stuff for you - most OpenGL commands and types are capable of describing 3D positions, directions and transformations but you have to do the grunt work yourself.

 The third immediate concern - _OpenGL does not work out of the box_!
 An annoying truth is that OpenGL realistically requires supporting libraries in order to function, most importantly to create a context within which the rendering operations can work.
 At the least you'll probably be incorporating at least three libraries - one to generate a GL context into which you render, a matrix and linear algebra library, and an extension loader for when you need a little more functionality than your platform provides.